 If you own a stock golf cart, chances are likely it is white or beige.
-With millions of color shades available and a few easy to find items, you can easily customize your vehicle with no experience required following these few preparatory steps.
+With millions of color shades available and a few easy-to-find items, you can easily customize your vehicle with a new paint job, and no experience required following these few preparatory steps.

-So, how do you paint a golf cart?
-Here are the available materials and methods to touch up or completely transform your golf cart with ease.
+How do you paint a golf cart and give it that new custom golf cart look?
+Here are the methods and available materials to touch up or completely transform your golf cart to stand out on the golf course with ease.